tgrx/alpha/docs/00-constitution.md

 2. `💨 air`: 10 hours (about a day)
 3. `💦 water`: 20 hours (2..3 days)
 4. `🌍 earth`: 40 hours (a week)

+## Commits, pull requests

+Each commit - except merge/pr - must contain information
+about how much time it has taken.

+Then, on PR, we can calculate the exact cost.